Jshaq1/Jshaq1/README.md

 ### Hi, my name is Jordan!

-#### A Junior Front-End Developer and graphi designer based in Perth, WA
+#### A Junior Front-End Developer and graphic designer based in Perth, WA

 Junior front-end developer and aspiring UI designer.
 With a background in graphic design and a keen interest in the way people interact with